MarcelWaldvogel/react-zorm/README.md

 ### How to do server-side validation without Remix?

-If your server does not support parsing form data to the standard `FormData` you can post the form as JSON and just use `.parse()` from the Zod schema.
+If your server does not support parsing form data to the standard `FormData`, you can post the form as JSON and just use `.parse()` from the Zod schema.
 See the next section for JSON posting.